tfullert/tfullert.github.io/wpm/posts/1-test-interface.md

 While the [WebDriver](http://docs.wpm.neustar.biz/testscript-api/biz/neustar/wpm/api/WebDriver.html) and [HttpClient](http://docs.wpm.neustar.biz/testscript-api/biz/neustar/wpm/api/HttpClient.html) interfaces provide WPM with the automation routines for controlling an agent (browser in the case of Selenium and simple HTTP client with HttpClient) they do not provide a mechanism for measuring performance and segmenting that performance into logical steps and transactions.
 This functionality is provided by Neustar's [Test](http://docs.wpm.neustar.biz/testscript-api/biz/neustar/wpm/api/Test.html) interface which offers a number of different methods that can be helpful in both performance monitoring and load testing.
 In today's post I will just be covering the basic components needed to group page load time metrics into logical steps and transactions.

 ## Getting Your Client
 The Test interface provides access to the two client types that you will use to automate actions, WebDriver and HttpClient.
 WebDriver is a framework that allows you to control a browser and interact with a web application just as an end-user would.
-This approach gives the best visibility into an applications performance and makes scripting easier because the Browser does all the hard work for you.
+This approach gives the best visibility into an application's performance and makes scripting easier because the Browser does all the hard work for you.
 The browser will execute JavaScript, render CSS, and handle rewriting URLs that may be requested as part of a form submission.
 WPM supports both Chrome and Firefox for real browser (RBU) monitoring.
 In order to instantiate a webDriver object you will need to have the following call at the top of your script (this is almost always the first line in your script):

 ```javascript
 var driver = test.openBrowser();